deepnetworkgmbh/joseki/PRODUCTOVERVIEW.md

 - *Scans* - scheduled configuration audits
   - Scan periods can be adjusted (e.g. daily, weekly, etc.)
-  - Currently, scan targets can be limited via configuration only.
-In the future, we're planning to allow this via the UI.
+  - Currently, scan targets can be limited via deployment-time configuration only.
 - In the V1 version, from the UI you cannot select a subset of targets to be scanned.
 However, via scanners configuration, you can limit what the scanners can access and will scan.
 - Audit different types of objects via different underlying scanners.
 These objects are:
   - azure cloud infrastructure: databases, networks, vendor-specific products.